AI-Focused Retrospectives for Team AI Working Agreements

 Make that ownership explicit.
 Decide where AI may draft, summarize, transform, suggest, or explore, then define who reviews the work before it ships.

-AI can draft release notes, but a human reviews factual accuracy before publishing.AI can suggest test cases, but QA owns final coverage and risk assessment.AI can explain unfamiliar code, but engineers verify behavior in the codebase.AI must not receive secrets, private keys, or unapproved customer data.
+AI can draft release notes, and a human reviews factual accuracy before publishing them.AI suggests test cases.
+QA owns final coverage and risk assessment.AI can explain unfamiliar code while engineers verify the described behavior directly in the codebase.Keep secrets, private keys, and unapproved customer data out of every AI tool the team uses during its work.

 Write the team AI working agreement

-Encouraged uses:where AI should become normal.Guardrailed uses:where AI is allowed with review or approved tools.Prohibited uses:where AI should not be used by this team.Review expectations:who checks accuracy, privacy, quality, and decisions.Sharing habits:how the team shares prompts and lessons.Next review date:when the team revisits the rules.
+Encouraged uses:where AI should become normal.Guardrailed uses:where AI is allowed after human review or through an approved tool in the team's workflow.Prohibited uses:AI stays out.Review expectations:name the person who checks accuracy, privacy, quality, and decisions before the work moves forward.Sharing habits:how prompts and lessons travel.Next review date:when the team revisits the rules.

 Make the agreement visible